-The staff of Aikido was used by Morihei to teach the aiki principles.
-Aiki-jo is similar to jodo as both involve using the jo staff like a ken (sword).
-But it has a very different aim and feel to it.
+The staff of Aikido was used by Morihei to teach aiki principles.
+Aiki-jo is similar to jodo as both involve using the staff like a ken (sword).
+But it has a very different aim and feel.

 Jodo techniques are usually faster and sharper because it uses straighter attacks and defenses.
 Aikido jo techniques are slower and softer because circular movements blend more harmoniously with attacks and defenses.

-Jo is available in white oak or red oak, but
+Jo is available in white or red oak, but

 also comes in many different types of wood, even laminate.
 This is

 because there are different types of uses for the staff of Aikido.

 For example Instructors teach it for... weapons taking practise, correct distance and timing practise, and learning the 31 jo kata moves.
 All of these exclude any contact so softer woods can be used.